Graduate Admissions FAQ

 How are admissions decisions made?

 The M.P.H. admissions committee is made up of at least two faculty members and the school director.
 Other faculty who serve as specialty area heads also participate.
 Each application is reviewed by at least two faculty members with a third review often done as well.
-The admissions committee, after considering all applications, recommends applicants for admission to the PSU Graduate Division.
+The admissions committee, after considering all applications, recommends applicants for admission.
 It is the Graduate Division that makes the final offer of acceptance to the applicant.

 What entrance exams are required?

-The Graduate Record Exam (GRE) is required as part of the application for admission to the School of Community Health M.P.H. program.
-The test should be taken early enough to allow the results to reach the School of Community Health by January; this usually requires tests to be taken during October or November at the latest.
+The Graduate Record Exam (GRE) is required as part of the application for admission to the OHSU-PSU School of Public Health M.P.H. program.
+The test should be taken early enough to allow the results to reach the OHSU-PSU School of Public Health by January; this usually requires tests to be taken during October or November at the latest.
 It is the applicant's responsibility to register for the exam and make sure the scores are provided to the department.
 Portland State University Testing Services has addition test information at (503) 725-4428 or http://www.GRE.org.
-The OMPH SOPHAS institution code is 1045.
+The OHSU-PSU School of Public Health SOPHAS institution code is 1045.

 The Medical College Admission Test (MCAT) can be considered in lieu of GRE scores.
 For information concerning SOPHAS and the GRE, please refer to this page: SOPHAS GRE